Sustainability

 Effectiveness of the Board of Directors

-Conducting Evaluation on the Effectiveness of the Board of Directors
+Conducting Evaluation of the Effectiveness of the Board of Directors

 At BIL, respective directors and auditors every year evaluate the effectiveness of the Board of Directors and report the results to the Board of Directors.
 Based on the evaluation, the Board of Directors analyzes and assesses the effectiveness of the entire Board of Directors and discloses a summary of its results in a timely and appropriate manner.

-The evaluation of the Board of Directors for FY2021 was conducted in February 2022 by having all directors and corporate auditors answer a survey developed after seeking the opinions of external consultants.
+The evaluation of the Board of Directors for FY2023 was conducted in February 2024 by having all Directors and Corporate Auditors answer a survey developed after seeking the opinions of external consultants.
 The survey's main questions are given below.

 • Composition and operation of the Board of Directors